henningte/eb1079/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Compendium of R code and data for “Prediction of Peat Properties from Transmission Mid-Infrared Spectra in the Peatland Mid-Infrared Spectra Database”
+## Compendium of R code and data for “Prediction of Peat Properties from Transmission Mid-Infrared Spectra”

 This repository contains the data and code for our manuscript:

 Teickner, H., & Knorr, K.-H. (2025).
-Prediction of peat Properties from transmission mid-infrared spectra in the Peatland Mid-Infrared Spectra Database. (unpublished).
+“Prediction of peat Properties from transmission mid-infrared spectra”. (unpublished).

 ### How to cite